jandelgado/jled/README.md

 ### Controlling a group of LEDs

-The `JLedSequence` class allows to control a group of `JLed` objects simultaneously, either in parallel or sequentially, starting the next `JLed` effect when the previous finished.
+The `JLedSequence` class allows controlling a group of `JLed` objects simultaneously, either in parallel or sequentially, starting the next `JLed` effect when the previous finished.
 The constructor takes the mode (`PARALLEL`, `SEQUENCE`), an array of `JLed` objects and the size of the array, e.g.